goobz22/next-smart-runner/README.md

 Next.js 16 uses Turbopack by default, but Turbopack still struggles with linked packages created via `bun link`, `npm link`, or monorepo workspaces.
 Those symlinks often cause `Module not found: Can't resolve` errors during development and production builds.

 `next-smart-runner` inspects your project's `node_modules` for symlinked packages and automatically falls back to Webpack when needed.
-When everything is local, it keeps the default Turbopack experience.
+When everything lives inside `node_modules` without symlinks, it keeps the default Turbopack experience.

 ## Installation